Fred Allen: Vaudeville

-Allen's wit was at times not intended for the vaudeville audience but rather for other professionals in show business.
+Allen's wit was at times intended not for the vaudeville audience but rather for other professionals in show business.
 After one of his appearances failed one day, Allen made the best of it by circulating an obituary of his act on black-bordered funeral stationery.
 He also mailed vials of his supposed "flop sweat" to newspapers as part of his comic self-promotion.

-In 1921 Fred Allen and Nora Bayes toured with the company of Lew Fields.
-Their musical director was a nineteen-year-old Richard Rodgers.
-Many years later, when he and Oscar Hammerstein II appeared as mystery guests on What's My Line?, Rodgers recalled Allen's act, sitting on the edge of the stage, his legs dangling down, playing a banjo while telling jokes.
+In 1921, Fred Allen and Nora Bayes toured with the company of Lew Fields.
+Their musical director was nineteen-year-old Richard Rodgers.
+Many years later, when he and Oscar Hammerstein II appeared as mystery guests on What's My Line?, Rodgers recalled Allen's act of sitting on the edge of the stage with his legs dangling down, playing a banjo, and telling jokes.

 Broadway

 Allen temporarily left vaudeville, moving to work in such Shubert Brothers stage productions as The Passing Show in 1922.
 The show played well in its runup to Broadway but lasted only ten weeks at the Winter Garden Theatre.
 Portland Hoffa, who was in the chorus of the show, was eventually to marry Allen.